SBA Paycheck Protection Loan Program

 - Certification from your business that the documentation provided is true and that amount of the loan that is being forgiven was used in line with the program’s requirements.

-Any loan amounts not forgiven are carried forward as an ongoing loan for two years at an interest rate of 1 percent.
-Principal and interest will continue to be deferred, for a total of 6 months after disbursement of the loan.
+Any loan amounts not forgiven are carried forward as an ongoing loan for five years at an interest rate of 1 percent.

 Can I use a Paycheck Protection Loan with other SBA loans?